Single Point Optimization

 CFDSolver = ADFLOW(options=aeroOptions, comm=comm)

+In this example, we have configured far more options for ADflow than we did in the previous example.
+For optimziation problems, the solver needs to be tuned for high performance and robustness.
 As it is, the options specified above allow for a good convergence of NACA0012 airfoil analysis, but may not converge for other airfoils.
-Some useful options to adjust are:
+We won’t go over all the options and why we selected them here but will refer you to the ADflow documentation.
+However some useful options to adjust are:

 nCycles